sushu2001/crypto-info/README.md

-#CRYPTO-INFO
+# CRYPTO-INFO

-A website to give all the required information on Crypto Coins.
+## A website to give all the required information on Crypto Coins.

+### Home Page

 ![Screenshot 2022-07-28 161458](https://user-images.githubusercontent.com/62336814/181488177-dd4839fe-2ce1-4e5b-bd71-b46f4e5ae870.png)

+### The information page of each coin when we click on a particular coin

 ![Screenshot 2022-07-28 161714](https://user-images.githubusercontent.com/62336814/181488623-03ee0ccb-a99b-4572-b4f0-4988e8f630c5.png)